 In the first part of our blog series on stories we tell ourselves, we began to uncover the deep, underlying reasons that so many find themselves unable to experience a fulfilling or purposeful life due to the negative and false narratives they write each about their lives and circumstances.

 Each day we find ourselves moving through our life, experiencing our world, while our brains are busy navigating circumstances, options, choices, and opportunities.
 However, instead of seeing the world as a possibility worth experiencing boldly, many of us choose to see ourselves as the victims of our circumstances.

-My experience as a Berkeley psychologist working with men and women who have experienced various levels of trauma in their lives has shown me that many individuals’ self-worth is often hijacked by lies and negative assumptions about who they are in light of other’s successes.
+My experience as a San Luis Obispo psychologist working with men and women who have experienced various levels of trauma in their lives has shown me that many individuals’ self-worth is often hijacked by lies and negative assumptions about who they are in light of other’s successes.

 The key to experiencing a life full of joy and hopefulness – even amid adverse circumstances – begins by shifting and rewriting the stories that we tell ourselves every day.
 Let’s take a look at just a few of the many ways you can start to rewrite the stories you tell yourself every day:

 Before you can begin to change your story, you must identify the stories that you are currently telling yourself.
 Take the time to stop and invest in writing out the thoughts, opinions, and beliefs that you hold about your yourself, your circumstances, your past, and your future.
 These can hold powerful keys to unlocking the reasons why your story is keeping you in a negative place!

 Practice this many times.
 Once you have identified the common themes that you often include in the stories you tell yourself, you can see the steps you need to rewrite your personal, internal narrative.

 Shift Your Story

 Once you have identified the aspects of your current internal story that keeps you from experiencing the life that you desire to live, it is time to take steps to rewrite and reimagine what is possible.